JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 Azure Data Factory is a cloud-based data integration service provided by Microsoft Azure.
 It allows you to orchestrate and automate the movement and transformation of data from various sources to different destinations.

 While Azure Data Factory is not specifically a data warehouse itself, it plays a crucial role in data warehouse solutions.

 It facilitates the process of collecting data from diverse sources, performing necessary transformations, and loading it into a data warehouse or other data storage systems.

 Snowpipe (Snowflake's) focuses on real-time data loading into Snowflake, Azure Data Factory is a more extensive data integration service that supports diverse data integration scenarios across various cloud and on-premises data sources.

-Its direct competitors are: *AWS Glue and Google CLoud Data Fusion*.
+Its direct competitors are: *AWS Glue and Google Cloud Data Fusion*.

 * How to debug in ADF (*with the debug feature*)?
     * Validation: ADF validates the pipeline's structure and connections to ensure that all components are properly configured and ready for execution.
 It checks for any syntax errors, missing dependencies, or misconfigured settings.